Fundraising appeal letter mistakes – 5 key items to avoid

 4. The word “you” is not showing up enough.

-He said that “you” is an emotional trigger.
+The word “you” is an emotional trigger.
 It IMMEDIATELY pulls people in.

 If you don’t have “you” and “your” showing up tons and tons in your letter, throw it out and start over!